jtmoon79/super-speedy-syslog-searcher/README.md

 Enter _Super Speedy Syslog Searcher_ 🦸 ‼

-_s4_ will print syslog file messages in datetime-sorted order.
+_s4_ will print log messages from multiple log files in datetime-sorted order.
 A "window" of datetimes may be passed, to constrain the period of printed messages.
 This will assist an engineer that, for example, needs to view all syslog messages that occured two days ago among log files taken from multiple systems.

 The alterior motive for _Super Speedy Syslog Searcher_ was the [primary developer](https://github.com/jtmoon79) wanted an excuse to learn rust 🦀,